This is a list of the items which may be placed in an index file to be processed

 an unordered list of links to documents containing a match to the

 query string.
-This list can be wrapped by including a "Searchwrapper=
+This list can be wrapped by including a "Searchwrapper=" in the

 directory record.
 If it is not, a default wrapper with text like